Tubing

 • Graveyard Fields: A short hike through rhododendrons takes visitors to the lower falls, where giant rock slabs become perfect spots for sunbathing or picnicking.
 A short distance further, the Yellowstone Prong of the Pigeon River becomes shallow, slow, and lazy, dotted with small gravel islands, making it a cooling spot for even the youngest family members.
 Parking is located at mile marker 418 on the Blue Ridge Parkway, about 40 minutes from Asheville.

-• Carolina Hemlock Campground: Along the South Toe River, you'll find a campground where adults and children can cool off in the chilly water that trickles down from Mt.
-Mitchell.
+• Carolina Hemlock Campground: Along the South Toe River, you'll find a campground where adults and children can cool off in the chilly water that trickles down from Mount Mitchell.
 Large rock slabs, the deepest part of which drops to 14 feet, are ideal for sunbathing or jumping.
-The river runs along NC 80 North off of the Blue Ridge Parkway.
+The river runs along NC 80 North off of the Blue Ridge Parkway. *As of 9/15/25, Mount Mitchell State Park has reopened.
+Visit NCParks.gov for the latest information on the park and trail status.

 • Laurel River Trail: Only 10 minutes away from Hot Springs, the Laurel River Trail is the perfect place for an afternoon dip alongside a family-friendly trail that small children can handle